Hue magnificent palaces and elaborate mausoleums still resonate with the glories of the Nguyen dynasty.

 It reflects the grace and pomp of Vietnam’s last dynasty, as well as its turbulent history.

 The citadel is a magnificent ensemble of gated courtyards, gardens, pavilions, and palaces.
-All were elaborately constructed, with dragon and phoenix motifs found throughout the area.
+All were elaborately constructed, with dragon and phoenix motifs.

 Hue Citadel’s most crucial part is the Hall of Supreme Harmony.